 When is a good time to introduce symmetry to kids?

-It's never too young to introduce symmetry!
 The easiest way to explore symmetry with your young toddlers is by pointing out symmetrical patterns in every day life.
 We see symmetry everywhere in nature, art, buildings and so on and they are all wonderful opportunities to introduce symmetry to children, especially the toddlers.
-When we see a butterfly in the garden, I share with my children about how the patterns on the left wing is the same as the right wing.
-We put objects in front of the mirror to observe their reflections.

-To set up this activity
+To set up this Symmetry Hearts Printing activity

 I cut out several red and pink hearts.
 Fold each heart in half to create the middle fold line.
 Now take out the paint (we use white, gold and silver).
 Invite your children to create patterns on one half of the heart, fold the hearts and unfold to see their beautiful symmetry creations!